23/6/2020 – Content of page

 Essential – For daily updates on careers and education news, please use this link and sign up to their newsletter.
 It is a good source of information delivered daily to your inbox:

-SUSI – grant application facility opens 23/04/2020.
+SUSI – grant application facility opens late april on year of application.
 Classroom Guidance have created a 5 min video on “Student Grants in Ireland – How to Apply” for you to share with your students at home.
-Videos and advice also available on SUSI website. .
+Videos and advice also available on SUSI website.
 The priority processing dates are 11th June for renewal applications and 9th July for new applications.
 Applicants who submit their applications on or before these dates will receive priority assessment.
 The online application system will remain open until late autumn / early winter, after which late applications fulfilling the necessary criteria will be accepted.
 Please note: Students do not need to have their Leaving Cert results, or to have accepted a course in order to apply.
 They can simply supply the details of the course they hope to study and update their course choice online at a later date.

 HPAT – Ireland results late June 2020